 Natural England owns North Meadow SSSI, which also forms part of the Clattinger Farm and North Meadow Special Area for Conservation, designated for its lowland meadow plant community.
 North Meadow has an ancient Lammas meadow management regime.
-The land is owned by Natural England.
 The grazing rights are held in common for the inhabitants of Cricklade from 12 August to 12 February each year.
 Documentary evidence from 1588 indicates that the management pattern then referred to was already well established and may date back to the early medieval period (Whitehead 1982).
 Features of historic interest are still present, including boundary stones indicating the allocation of hay strips to members of the parish around Cricklade.